jeonghyeon00/cmpunlocker/docs/INSTALLATION.md

 sudo ./install.sh --mclk-ndiv=70   # → 1890 MHz
 ```

-Stock is NDIV 64 on 8GB 300W VBIOS, 54 on 8GB 250W, 45 on 10GB.
-Without the flag
-the overclock patches are not applied at all.
 See the README for the full table
 and the recovery path if a value turns out unstable.

 Then perform a cold reboot (full power off, then boot).